enso-org/enso/doc/design/runtime/runtime.md

 - Architectural Overview:
   + Explanation of the different components of the runtime.
   + Diagrammatic architecture overview
+- Optimisations:
+  + What functionality is required from the Luna Core optimiser to produce proper GHC core?
+  + What optimisations are we guaranteed at each level of the JIT?
+  + What do we need to do to get proper FP opts like Tail-call optimisation?
+- Strictness:
+  + The runtime needs to explicitly support strict and lazy evaluation, and the cache-graph needs to track this explicitly.
+  + Optional laziness is useful but potentially annoying for the runtime, even with pervasive support in GHC.
 - Cache Overview:
+  + Diagram
+  + What is the 'unit of caching' going to be?
+Probably a function.
   + An explanation of the caching mechanism
   + An architectural description of the cache
   + A description of eviction strategies